Skip to main content

 England’s WBU light welterweight world champion Ricky Hatton has won 33 fights out of 33.
 As he puts it: The WBU may be regarded as Mickey Mouse, but I’m not Mickey Mouse.

 The career path of a boxer is also a something to take into account, because young, up-and-coming fighters are often fight hand-picked opponents to help them develop their skills.
 While a defeat would be unlikely, gamblers shouldn’t rule out betting against rising stars in such contests – upsets do happen.
+By the way, if you’re comparing rank bookmakers, follow the link to get a list of legal and verified bookmakers.

 When the big events do take place, the serious punters will be piling in.
 Why?
 Because if you’re “in the know”, betting on boxing can prove extremely profitable.
 Be sure to check all available information, the form and style of the fighters, to the judges and weigh-ins.
 All these factors, as we’ve seen, can play a vital part in the outcome – and decide whether you’ll have a winning night.